 Toben: This may sound too simple, but seek counseling when the pencil technique or its equivalent doesn’t work.
 If you’re trying to listen to each other but it just isn’t working, or if the issue is so hot that you’re simply unable to listen to each other, then it’s time to get a third-party mediator to help you work through it.
 Some couples may think it’s a sign of weakness to get that kind of help, but just the opposite is true.
 It’s a sign of strength.
 I have couples that come to me for help after 15 years regarding an issue they’ve struggled with for every one of those 15 years.
 And others come in after a month of marriage.
 Yet, who do you think is better off?

 THE FIFTEEN MINUTE TIME-OUT RULE:

 (This is one of the communication tools that are explained by Joanne Heim in the book, Happily Ever After)

 • [My husband] Toben promises that he won’t say a word for 15 whole minutes.

-• At that point I am able to calmly explain why my feelings are hurt as well as being able to listen and understand as Toben then explains his side of the story.
+• At that point I am able to calmly explain why my feelings are hurt.
+I then listen and work to understand Toben as he explains his side of the story.

 We don’t use the “Fifteen Minute Time-Out Rule” very much, but it helps me immensely to know it’s there if I need it.
-And it saved a lot of hurt feelings and words that couldn’t be taken back during our early years of marriage.
+And it saved us from saying words that couldn’t be taken back during our early years of marriage.

 I hate to admit it, but when I start feeling backed into a corner, I lash out.
 I say mean, hurtful, and ugly things that I end up regretting.
-And as Meg Ryan’s character said in the movie, You’ve Got Mail, there’s no reason to say those kinds of things to someone —no matter what he’s done (or what you think he’s done) to deserve it.
+And as Meg Ryan’s character said in the movie, You’ve Got Mail, there’s no reason to say those kinds of things to someone.
+It doesn’t matter what he has done (or what you think he has done) to deserve it.

 Paul said much the same thing in 1 Thessalonians (as interpreted in The Message):